9 Tips for Working As A Nurse While Pregnant

 Pumping At Work: Cleaning Parts And Sanitation

 One of the biggest concerns of many nurse moms who are pumping at work is cleanliness.
-After all, a hospital is a place where sick people go and it is more full of germs then pretty much anywhere.
+After all, a hospital is a place where sick people go and it is more full of germs than pretty much anywhere.
 The last thing a new mom wants to do is accidentally bring home unwanted bugs to their new baby!
 Thus, it is so important to try and keep your breast pump parts as clean as possible while you are pumping during 12-hour shifts.

-First, it is very important to try to pump in an area if the hospital that is as clean as possible.
+First, it is very important to try to pump in an area of the hospital that is as clean as possible.
 Many hospitals have a lactation room set aside for employees of the hospital.
-Talk to your administration about places that you can safely pump that are as germ-free as possible.
+Talk to your administration about places where you can safely pump that are as germ-free as possible.
 Bathroom stalls are not a place for a new mom to pump!
 You have the right to pump at work as a nurse in a sanitary place!

-For more information on successful pumping during 12-hour shifts in the hospital read How To Pump At Work As A Nurse.
+For more information on successful pumping during 12-hour shifts in the hospital, read How To Pump At Work As A Nurse.

 Here are a few essentials for keeping pumping parts clean at work: